Philadelphia, PA Solar Panels

 Philadelphia Area Utility Providers

-In Philadelphia, the primary electric utility is PECO.
-Based on the most recent available data from 2023, PECO’s average electricity rate was 16.2¢ per kWh — slightly above the 2023 national average of 16.0¢ per kWh.
+Philadelphia’s primary electric utility is PECO.
+Based on 2023 data — the most recent available — PECO’s residential rate was 16.2¢ per kWh, just above the 2023 national average of 16.0¢ per kWh.

 Philadelphia Utilities Electricity Rates